ecodynlab/GALUP/Modules/Module 2.md

 What will you learn from this module?

-• Introduction to the Google Earth Engine interface with remote sensing applications
+• How to set up the Google Earth Engine

-•
+• Exploring remote sensing concepts using GEE

 ##